Food Allergy

 Diagnosis

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The allergy can be confirmed with a:

-- Blood test to look for an antibody that is present when you are exposed to a food
+• Blood test—to look for an antibody when a person is exposed to a food

-You may need to see a doctor who treats allergies.
+People with food allergies may see a doctor who treats allergies.

 Treatments